 What burglars want to steal most from you

-The organisation has witnessed an evolution in the way burglars are going about their business, with much smaller areas – such as a specific street - becoming a crime hot spot until the offences are brought to the attention of local police and community, forcing the offenders to move onto another area.
+Victorians are urged to remain vigilant when it comes to burglaries, says Neighbourhood Watch Victoria.
+The community organisation has witnessed an evolution in the way burglars are going about their business, with much smaller areas – such as a specific street - becoming a crime hotspot until the offences are brought to the attention of local police and community, forcing the offenders to move onto another area.

-With the average time spent on a burglary now totaling just eight minutes according to Neighbourhood Watch Victoria, household items most likely to be stolen are those that are in clear sight, just inside an open door or window.
+With the average time spent on a burglary now just eight minutes according to Neighbourhood Watch Victoria, household items most likely to be stolen are those that are in clear sight, just inside an open door or window.

-The small timeframe for burglary has given rise to the theft of objects categorised as CRAVED by Dr Brown – those that are Concealable, Removable, Available, Valuable, Enjoyable and Disposable.
+This small timeframe for burglary has given rise to the theft of objects categorised as CRAVED by Australian Institute of Criminology Deputy Director Dr Rick Brown – those that are Concealable, Removable, Available, Valuable, Enjoyable and Disposable.